 J.A.
 7671-72 (emphasis added).
-Thus, the Fourth Circuit has hitched its decision to a crucial element that never appeared in the jury instructions -- an element described by the Fourth Circuit as "the relevant question."
+Thus, the Fourth Circuit has hitched its decision to a crucial element that never appeared in the jury instructions-an official "imparting and exploiting"-even though the Fourth Circuit described this very element as "the relevant question."